 This trail gets its renowned title because it combines an excellent crest trail with spectacular views, and plentiful variation – making the trail range from disarmingly easy to super gnarly.

 Prepare for some solid climbs, incredible scenery, enough variety to keep you on your toes, and some awesome downhills.

 7. Spiro Trail: Entertaining Either Way

-While this trail is typically used as a downhill trail, you still find the occasional riders climbing it the other way.
-This trail starts from town and finishes up at Thames Canyon.
+While this trail is typically used as a downhill, you still find the occasional riders climbing it the other way.
+This trail starts in town and finishes up at Thames Canyon.